breadthe/folio/ROADMAP.md

 #### Layout
 - Pin the title/hero/menu/toolbar to the top of each page
-- Switch to TailwindCSS, or at the very least strip everything Bulma out, except for the layout stuff
-- (MAY NOT BE NEEDED IF ABOVE) Switch from Bulma to Vuetify while preserving TailwindCSS
 - (NICE TO HAVE) Collapse left nav down to icons only.
 Put an arrow "<<" button pinned to the bottom of the nav that collapses/expands the menu.
 - (IF ABOVE) Tooltips for icons in collapsed nav
+- (v0.1.2) ~~Switch to TailwindCSS, or at the very least strip everything Bulma out, except for the layout stuff~~
 - (v0.0.16) ~~Pin left nav and let content area scroll independently~~
 - (v0.0.12) ~~Improve layout for Watchlist coin cards~~
 - (v0.0.13) ~~Move socket status to bottom of left-side menu~~